Roberto Osuna

 Roberto Osuna Quintero Jr. (born February 7, 1995) is a Mexican professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays and Houston Astros.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Houston Astros.

-Osuna was signed by the Blue Jays out of Mexico as a 16-year-old, and played three seasons in their minor league organization.
-On April 8, 2015, at 20 years of age he became the youngest pitcher to appear in a game for the organization, and the first player born in 1995 to play in Major League Baseball.
-In 2017 he was an American League All Star.
-In 2018, he was suspended for 75 games for violating the league's policy on domestic assault.
-In 2019 he led the American League with 38 saves.
+Osuna was signed by the Blue Jays out of Mexico as a 16-year-old.
+He made his major league debut in 2015 at 20 years old, becoming the youngest pitcher in Blue Jays history and the first player born in 1995 to play in MLB.
+Osuna was named an All-Star in 2017.
+In April 2018, he became the youngest pitcher in MLB history to record 100 saves (23 years, 62 days).

+A month later, Osuna was arrested for domestic violence and suspended for 75 games by MLB soon after.
+During his suspension, the Astros acquired him via trade.
+He led the American League with 38 saves the next season.
+In 2020, Osuna suffered an elbow injury and the Astros released him after the season.
+He has played overseas since.

 Early life

 Osuna was born in Juan José Ríos, Sinaloa, Mexico.
 At age 11 he dropped out of school to pick vegetables to help support his family.
-When he was 16 years old the Toronto Blue Jays signed him with a $1.5 million signing bonus.
+When he was 16 years old, the Toronto Blue Jays signed him with a $1.5 million signing bonus.